The greatest gift my father gave me: a love that runs deep

 Maybe it’s my father calling to me as well.

-Telling me that this is where I belong.
-That this where I’m at my very best, too.
+That this is where I’m at my very best, too.

 Did he know that our time in nature would become some of my most cherished memories?